EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/new-project.md

       * [ ] **Use Localization** is disabled

       {: .tip-title }
       When using Telerik UI for Blazor on projects that require localization, the option can be enabled here and localization resources will be generated.
 Localization is not discussed in this workshop, so the option is left disabled.
+Try enabling Localization in a sample application to see how it effects the template.

     * Click **finish** to generate the new project.